Table of Contents[Hide][Show]

 Christmas Lights in South Dakota

 Brooking: Garden Glow at McCrory Gardens Education & Visitor Center is a winter wonderland of holiday spirit.
 The newest addition is “Reindeer Meadow” and holiday tunes throughout the walk.
 We are waiting for 2021 information.

 Rapid City: Storybook Island in Rapid City gets turned into a winter wonderland during Christmas Nights of Light.
 Storybook characters are all dressed up in lights for the holiday season.
 Dates are November 26, 27 and 28, 2021 and December 3, 4, 5, and December 10-23 and December 26-31, 2021.
 Hours are 5:30-8:30 p.m.
 Admission: $3 per person.

 Lake Geneva: The beautiful Grand Geneva Resort & Spa hosts its Christmas in the Country celebration.
 More than two million lights illuminate the resort’s 1,300 acres of rolling countryside, including the family-favorite “12 days of Christmas” drive-through light show.
 This year, indoor displays and events are open only to resort guests.

 Milwaukee: Thousands of lights create animated scenes and dancing luminaries in Pere Marquette Park for the annual Holiday Lights Festival.
-November 19-Jan.
-1, 2021.
+November 18, 2021 through January 1, 2022.